Board Member Spotlight — Dr. Frank Lee By Jason Spencer This article appeared originally in the Fall 2020 issue of Frontiers Magazine.

 The youngest of seven children, Lee first started coming to campus when he was in the first grade, when his oldest sister began attending SMC.
 His other brothers and sisters followed suit.
 But Lee, who graduated high school in Newberry, decided to go a different route.
 He ended up at Clemson University, where he earned his bachelor’s and master’s degrees, before being recruited to pharmacy school and ultimately medical school in Charleston.

 “It’s been said that if you want to build a better America, then you build better Americans.
-And to do that, you educate them – to build business, to plan families,” he said.
+And to do that, you educate them,” he said.
 “That is what Spartanburg Methodist College is doing.
 Its size enables it to have more of a one-on-one relationship between professors and students.
 There’s a lot more mentoring.
 If people are having trouble, someone is there.
 When I was at a much larger school, it was harder to find that one-on-one support.”

 Lee, a member of the College’s Board of Trustees and the Board’s lone physician, has seen his relationship with SMC continue to grow over the years.